Health Disparities and Health Equity

 • Reviewed and assisted in the dissemination of the request for information (RFI).
 The purpose of the RFI aimed to obtain community/stakeholder input regarding areas of disparity/inequity in neurological disorders, care/services and opportunities for intervention, implementation, and dissemination research.

-• Reviewed aggregate responses from the RFI, reviewed NINDS portfolio and literature analyses, giving consideration to: (a) those conditions or groups of conditions with higher overall burden of disease, (b) areas with clear definable, evaluable, and treatable targets, (c) unique issues related to the nature of the neurological condition (e.g. stigma), and (d) social impact.
+• Reviewed aggregate responses from the RFI, reviewed NINDS portfolio and literature analyses, giving consideration to: (a) those conditions or groups of conditions with higher overall burden of disease, (b) areas with clear definable, valuable, and treatable targets, (c) unique issues related to the nature of the neurological condition (e.g. stigma), and (d) social impact.

 • Determined gaps, omissions, and ways to optimize this HD strategic planning process.